RamanJoshi/testRepo/README.md

 Step 5 :- Start ngnix via 'sudo service nginx start'.
 This will deploy project on port 80 and you can check it on browser with http://localhost.

+MyCaptionLabsUI

-For UI Development, Brackets Editor (http://brackets.io/) is used with following Extensions installed: 1) Brackets Shell 2) Beautify 3) Brackets Icons 4) Document Toolbar 5) Ordered Ctrl+TAB Navigation 6) Brackets Git
+For UI Development, Brackets Editor (http://brackets.io/) is used with following Extensions installed:
+1) Brackets Shell
+2) Beautify
+3) Brackets Icons
+4) Document Toolbar
+5) Ordered Ctrl+TAB Navigation
+6) Brackets Git

-File name convention: 1.
-All File name should be in lowercase and words are separated by "-".
-2. Angular JS File convention 1.
-Services file name should be end with service eg. my-service.js 2.
-Controller file name should be end with controller eg. my-controller.js 3. same as other file 3.
-HTML, JS File should be place in their respective module
+File name convention:
+1. All File name should be in lowercase and words are separated by "-".
+2. Angular JS File convention
+    1. Services file name should be end with service eg. my-service.js
+    2. Controller file name should be end with controller eg. my-controller.js
+    3. same as other file
+3. HTML, JS File should be place in their respective module.